Zquinlan/pseudonitzschia_Koester/README.md

 Basic Visualization and supplemetary plots

 #### Code
-- Irina_pseudonitzschi.R
+- Analysis_Pseudonitzschia.R
-R Pipeline used to analyze the samples
+R Pipeline used to analyze the data

+- InchiforClassyfire_Pseudonitzschia
+R code to tranforming spectral matches Inchi to InCHIKey for Classyfire

+bicluster
+Python code to plot two-way hierachical clusters